 The way that Anthropic and its employees present their interpretability work has real-world consequences.
 For example, it directly led to this viral claim that interpretability will be solved and that we are bound for safe models.
 It also seems to have led to at least one claim in a policy memo that advocates of AI safety are being silly because mechanistic interpretability was solved.
 Meanwhile today, it seems that Anthropic orchestrated a New York Times article to be released alongside the paper, claiming to the public that exciting progress has been made (although the article also made helpful critical commentary on limitations!).

 If interpretability is ever going to be helpful for safety, it will need to be useful and competitive in practical applications.
 This point has been made consistently for the better part of a decade (e.g. Ananny and Crawford, 2016; Lipton, 2016; Doshi-Velez and Kim, 2017; Miller, 2018; Krishnan, 2020; Rauker et al., 2022).
-Despite this, it seems to me that Anthropic has so far not applied its interpretability techniques to practical tasks and show that they are competitive.
+Despite this, it seems to me that Anthropic has so far not applied its interpretability techniques to practical tasks to show that they are competitive.
 Instead of testing applications and beating baselines, the recent approach has been to keep focusing on streetlight demos and showing lots of cherry-picked examples.
 I hope to see this change soon.

-I don't think that SAE research is misguided.
+I don't think that SAE research is entirely misguided.
 In my post, I pointed out 6 things that I think they could be useful for.
 Meanwhile, some good recent work has demonstrated proofs of concept that SAEs can be useful on certain non-cherry-picked tasks of practical value and interest (Marks et al., 2024).
 I think that it's very possible that SAEs and other interpretability techniques can be lenses into models that can help us find useful clues and insights.
 However, Anthropic's research on SAEs has yet to demonstrate practical usefulness over baselines that could help engineers in real applications.

 I know that members of the Anthropic interpretability team have been aware of this critique.
 Meanwhile, Anthropic and its employees consistently affirm that their work is motivated by safety in the real world.
 But is it?
 I am starting to wonder about the extent to which the interpretability team’s current agenda is better explained by practical safety work versus doing sophistical safety washing to score points in social media, news, and government.